 - (9) At this point, you will push down on the pen so that it will leave a mark indicating the origin that was just used for drawing.
 If this will ruin your project or if the origin is over the mat area itself, then place a Post-It note or tape down a scrap of paper under the pen nib and then push down to leave a small dot of ink. - (10) Open the Cut Settings window again.
 Click on Set Origin and the head will move to the far right.
 The goal now is to bring the head back over the origin mark.
-Remember these shortcut keys to control the movement: - Holding the Shift key will increase the size of the increment - ♦ Holding the Ctrl key (Command key on the Mac) decreases the size of the increment - Holding both the Shift key and Control key (Mac: Command key) minimizes the size of the increment. - (11) Once the pen is close to the mark again, remove the pen from the blade holder seat.
+Remember these shortcut keys to control the movement: - ♦ Holding the Shift key will increase the size of the increment - Holding the Ctrl key (Command key on the Mac) decreases the size of the increment - Holding both the Shift key and Control key (Mac: Command key) minimizes the size of the increment. - (11) Once the pen is close to the mark again, remove the pen from the blade holder seat.
 Insert the alignment pin into the blade holder (no spring is needed) and then mount the blade holder.
 Continue setting the origin until the tip of the alignment pin is dead center with the dot made by your pen.
-Click on OK to close the Origin window.
-You can now remove the small piece of paper if you used one. - (12) Enter the settings needed for cutting and make sure the Blade Offset and Overcut are back to the values you used.
+Click on OK to close the Origin window. - (12) You can now remove the small piece of paper if you used one.
+Also, remove the blade holder and exchange the pin for the blade.
+Remount the blade holder into the Zing Orbit. - (13) Enter the settings needed for cutting and make sure the Blade Offset and Overcut are back to the values you used.
 Click on Cut.
 The end results should be a near-perfect alignment: